Tesla Model 3 Valuation: 2,205 used car listings analysed

 Upsides to investing in a used electric car

-3. Improved battery life: Skepticism over the battery life in electric vehicles has diminished with the progress in technology.
+3. Improved battery life: The unease over battery endurance in electric vehicles has subsided as technological developments have emerged.
 A good number of used electric cars still maintain a major portion of their battery's longevity, and the prices for battery replacement are becoming lower.

 • BMW 320